SeanMcP/seanmcp.com/src/content/adding-a-components-page.md

 title: "Adding a components page"
 description:
-  After a recommendation from Syntax.fm, I added a public page to see all of the components that I’ve created for this site
+  After a recommendation from Syntax.fm, I added a public page to see all of the components that I’ve created for this site.
 tags:
   - Blog
   - Storybook